 It’s important to note that while the Board retainer amount and per diem have remained consistent, the downsizing of the Tarion Board from 16 members to 12 will reduce overall compensation in 2020.

-Tarion offers its executives a compensation program that includes a base salary and an annual incentive.
-The executives also participate in the same retirement and benefits plan available to non-executive-management employees.
+Tarion offers its executives a compensation program that includes a base salary and an annual incentive as well as retirement and benefits plans.
 Our performance-based program is intended to allow Tarion to attract and retain experienced and strategic leaders.

 The annual incentive is earned based on a balanced scorecard of pre-established performance targets at corporate and department levels.
-These targets are reviewed annually and are designed to challenge the organization to continuously improve in key areas including process, customer satisfaction and service delivery.
+These targets are reviewed annually and are designed to challenge the organization to continuously improve in key areas.

 Statement of Past Compensation